Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms

 Throughout this paper we assume the following:

-The set $\Omega$ is essentially the set of objects that give rise to our computational problems.
+The set $\Omega$ is the collection of objects that give rise to our computational problems.
 It can be a family of matrices (infinite or finite), a collection of polynomials, a family of Schr\"{o}dinger (or Dirac) operators with a certain potential etc. The problem function $\Xi : \Omega\to\Mcal$ is what we are interested in computing.
 It could be the set of eigenvalues of an $n\times n$ matrix, the spectrum of a Hilbert (or Banach) space operator, root(s) of a polynomial etc. Finally, the set $\Lambda$ is the collection of functions that provide us with the information we are allowed to read, say matrix elements, polynomial coefficients or pointwise values of a potential function of a Schr\"{o}dinger operator, for example.
 In most cases it is convenient to consider a metric space $\mathcal{M}$, however, in the case of polynomials it may be more useful to use a pseudo metric space (see Example \ref{Ex1} (III) ).
 To explain this rather abstract set-up in (\ref{setup}) we commence with the following examples: \begin{example} \begin{itemize}